/ /

 • Pass Required: America the Beautiful Pass

-First of all, if you’ve got gas in the tank, definitely make it all the way to the third boroughs.
+First of all, if you’ve got gas in the tank, definitely make it all the way to the third borough.
 It’s worth it.
-We were a bit confused by the information in the National Park brochure, which seemed to show the trail ending at the second borough.
+We were a bit confused by the information in the national park brochure, which seemed to show the trail ending at the second borough.

 It doesn’t.
 Go to the third one, you won’t regret it.